 2 | Your Friends and Family Comment on The Fact That You Hate Your Job

-The people we spend the most amount of our time with tend to be more perceptive to our emotional well-being than we think.
+The people we spend time with are more perceptive to our emotional well-being than we think.

-First things first – don’t get defensive if they bring it up.
+So first things first – don’t get defensive if they bring it up.

 3 | Wages Stay Stagnant

 With valid reasons like these, you’re confident that you’ve got it in the bag.
 But as the meeting comes to an end, you’re only left with a pat on the back.

-At many jobs, you’re asked to work more without getting a raise.
+At some jobs, you’re asked to work more without getting a raise.
 Hours increase, but wages stay the same.

 If you’re anything like me, you really value your work-life balance.

-4 | You’re Overqualified And There’s Little Room For Growth.
+4 | You’re Overqualified And There’s Little Room For Growth

-Also, don’t be afraid to have some faith in yourself when it comes to applying for other jobs.
+And don’t be afraid to have some faith in yourself when it comes to applying for other jobs.

 5 | You’re Getting Contacted About Other Opportunities